Jaca Cathedral

-It is the first Romanesque cathedral built in Aragon (1070s – early 12th century) and one of the oldest in the Iberian peninsula.
+It is the first Romanesque cathedral built in Aragon, and one of the oldest in the Iberian peninsula.
 Its current appearance is the result of later additions and modifications introduced especially in the early modern period (from the late 15th to late 18th century).
 The cathedral was erected on command of King Sancho Ramírez, who, after renovating in Rome his vassal oath to the Pope Alexander II (1068), had obtained from the latter the right to establish the episcopal seat in Jaca, then capital of the Kingdom of Aragon.

 History

 After Jaca became the capital of Aragon (1036), the city obtained the status of episcopal see in 1077.
 This made the construction of a cathedral church necessary.
 The starting date of the construction is unknown, but it is generally considered around that date.
 The main section of the church was completed around 1130.
 In 1395 a fire destroyed the cathedral's ceiling, which was rebuilt in the following years and was substantially renovated in the early 16th century.
 In the same period the aisles were added and the central nave was enlarged.
 In Baroque times the St. Horosia Chapel, the loggia and the cloister were added, while the interior received an altarpiece and other decorations.

 In the late 18th century one of the apses was demolished and rebuilt, and the central apse was renovated.